kanopi/shrubs/CHEATSHEET.md

 - Schedule an unpublishing time: [Code Snippet](#schedule-an-unpublishing-time)
 - Write a revision log message: [Code Snippet](#write-a-revision-log-message)

+### Deleting a Node

+- Delete a node from node page while logged in: [Code Snippet](#delete-a-piece-of-content-from-the-node-page)
+- Delete a node from the node edit page while logged in: [Code Snippet](#delete-a-piece-of-content-from-the-node-edit-page)

 ## User Role Testing

 The following commands generally best created as support commands.